Search for X/Z-shaped radio sources from TGSS ADR 1: Identifying the XRGs and ZRGs

-For each of the newly discovered XRGs and ZRGs, the optical/IR counterpart was searched using the Digital Sky Survey (DSS), the Sloan Digital Sky Survey (SDSS) data catalogue \citep{Gu06, Al15} and NED\footnote{https://ned.ipac.caltech.edu}.
-The identification of optical/IR counterpart was based on the position of the optical/IR source relative to the radio galaxy morphology.
+For each of the newly discovered XRGs and ZRGs, the optical/IR counterpart is searched using the Digital Sky Survey (DSS), the Sloan Digital Sky Survey (SDSS) data catalogue \citep{Gu06, Al15} and NED\footnote{htteps://ned.ipac.caltech.edu}.
+The identification of the optical/IR counterpart is based on the position of the optical/IR source relative to the morphology of the radio galaxy.
 DSS2 red images are overlaid with TGSS ADR 1 images.
-The positions of the optical/IR counterparts of XRGs and ZRGs are used as the positions of these sources and are presented in the 3rd and 4th columns of Table 1 and Table 2.
-For XRGs, optical/IR counterparts are found for 33 sources out of a total of 68 sources.
-For ZRGs, optical/IR counterparts are found for 19 sources out of 24 sources.
-The location of the core of the radio galaxy or the intersection of both radio lobes is used as the position of the galaxies when no clear optical/IR counterparts are available.
+The positions of the optical/IR counterparts of XRGs and ZRGs are used as the positions of these sources and are presented in the 3rd and 4th columns of Table \ref{tab:X-shaped} and Table \ref{tab:Z-shaped}.
+For XRGs, optical/IR counterparts are found for 26 sources out of a total of 40 sources.
+For ZRGs, optical/IR counterparts are found for 16 sources out of 18 sources.
+The location of the core of the radio galaxy or the intersection of both radio lobes is used as the position of the galaxies when no clear optical/IR counterpart is available.